subvertnormality/mosaic/README.md

 #### Adding Velocity

 Now let's look at the velocity editor, which functions similarly to the note page.
-Access it by pressing the fifth button in the global menu cluster.
+Access it by pressing the third button in the global menu cluster again when already in the pattern note editor.

 The velocity editor spans two vertical pages: the first displays velocities from 127 down to 67, while the second displays values between 58 and 0.
 Adjust these to fine-tune the dynamics of your sequence.
 A single press of the two velocity value page buttons steps by a single value.
 Long press these buttons to skip to the extreme values.